 Taking a walk through Harvard Forest is like stepping back in time.
 Eighteenth century stone walls spotted with moss and lichen reveal the land's agricultural past.
 They tell the story of many failed attempts to tame the soil and impose boundaries, and of the forest's dogged will to persist.

 Every now and then, sunlight strikes through the dense canopy, creating a sense of primordial otherworldliness.
-But there are recent signs of human intervention here, as well.
+But there are more recent signs of human intervention here.

 Since 1907, the 4,000-acre parcel in Petersham, MA has been the site of interdisciplinary research and education programs investigating the ways in which physical, biological, and human systems interact to change our earth.
 One of North America's oldest managed forests, it is at once a living laboratory and a museum.